-White vinegar is classified as a natural fabric softener and clothes protector.
+White vinegar is a classic popular alternative to chemical fabric softener.
 Furthermore, it cleans stains, removes dirt and leaves a cool sensation.

-To unshrink some types of clothes, you can combine white vinegar with a bit of hair mask or combing cream.
+To unshrink some types of clothes, you can combine white vinegar with a bit of hair cream.

 - ½ a cup of white vinegar (125 ml)